 Bosch has developed a new rapid test for its Vivalytic analysis device to detect the SARS-CoV-2 pathogen.
 The test provides a reliable result in 39 minutes and is currently the fastest polymerase chain reaction (PCR) test worldwide.
+Results for positive samples are even delivered in less than 30 minutes.

 Bosch’s new rapid test is predestined for decentralized use in mobile test centers at freeway service stations or in airports.
 People who take the test can obtain a reliable result while at the testing site.
 Available now in Europe, the CE-approved test helps avoid time in quarantine, relieve laboratories, and make travel and work safer again.
 “One of the keys to fighting the coronavirus pandemic is to rapidly identify sources of infection.
 That’s why we focused on following up on our first coronavirus test with an even faster one,” says Dr. Volkmar Denner, chairman of the board of management of Robert Bosch GmbH.
 “This will enable us to put people’s minds at ease more quickly.”
 The development of the new Bosch PCR singleplex test is part of a research and development project funded by the German Federal Ministry of Education and Research (BMBF).